Spring Garden Revival

 Post-Grading Soil Amendment, Seeding & Establishment Protocols

-After grading, soil should be amended based on test results—adding lime to adjust pH, compost for organic matter, and sand for drainage as needed.
-Seedbed preparation and irrigation coordination are essential.
-Immediate stabilization (seeding, sodding, or hydroseeding) should occur within 24–48 hours (weather permitting), with 2–4 inches of mulch or erosion blankets on slopes.
-Germination typically occurs in 7–14 days, with irrigation maintained for 2–4 weeks.
-The first mowing should be at 3–4 inches height, cutting to 2.5–3 inches.
-Long-term plans include maintenance irrigation, fertilization per soil tests, and warranties of 1–2 years are common.
+After grading, soil amendments should be applied based on test results—lime for pH adjustment, compost for organic matter, and sand for drainage improvement.
+Seedbed preparation is critical, followed by immediate stabilization through seeding, sodding, or hydroseeding within 24–48 hours, and mulching or erosion blankets on slopes.
+Germination typically occurs within 7–14 days, with irrigation maintained for 2–4 weeks.
+The first mowing should occur when grass reaches 3–4 inches, cut to 2.5–3 inches.
+Long-term maintenance includes periodic fertilization and irrigation, with warranties often extending 1–2 years.

 What Neighborhoods Do We Serve Throughout Bridgewater, MA?